 In addition to the 5 SRGs, ESF is pleased to continue hosting 6 Expert Boards and Committees (EBCs) that provide in-depth and focused scientific expertise in selected disciplines.
 The EBCs address specific scientific needs and provide high-level advice in areas of research, policy, infrastructure, environment and society in Europe.
 Today the EBCs operate under the strategic guidance of either ESF Member Organisations or other European organisations.

-In 2013 there will be no new calls for EUROCORES, European Collaborative Research Projects (ECRPs), Research Networking Programmes (RNPs) and Forward Looks.
-However, a call for Exploratory Workshop proposals was launched in March 2013.
-Additional efforts will be made to assure the widespread dissemination of the outputs from these valuable, transdisciplinary workshops.
-In addition, ESF will continue to manage the project "Mapping of the European Research Infrastructure Landscape" (MERIL) throughout 2013.
-MERIL will be launched in the autumn of 2013.
+There will be no new calls for EUROCORES, European Collaborative Research Projects (ECRPs), Exploratory Workshops, Research Networking Programmes (RNPs) and Forward Looks.
+ESF will continue to manage the project "Mapping of the European Research Infrastructure Landscape" (MERIL) throughout 2014.

-The ESF Research Conferences will continue in 2013 and 2014 with a much reduced but high level calendar of events, with prestigious partners including FENS and EMBO.
-An important World Materials Summit will take place in Strasbourg in October 2013 and ESF will be a strong supporting stakeholder.
-In addition, we are pleased to announce that we will be involved in several work packages of the Graphene Flagship programme which includes the running of the Graphene Week conferences for the coming 2 years.
+The ESF Research Conferences will continue in 2014 with a much reduced but high level calendar of events, with prestigious partners including FENS and EMBO.
+In addition, we are pleased to announce that we will be involved in several work packages of the Graphene Flagship programme which includes the running of the Graphene Week conferences.
 We are excited to take on this dynamic and ambitious project.